 The reason why you must buy a diamond with legitimate certification is to give you peace of mind that the diamond you are getting is the quality the seller is claiming it to be.
 This allows you to compare the diamond to similar diamonds and make sure you are getting a fair deal.

-The problem is that we believe IGI doesn’t deliver on that.
+The problem is that we believe IGI reports don’t deliver on that.
 In fact, we feel that you are likely getting a subpar deal if someone is selling you an IGI certified diamond.
 Take a look at these two searches of SI2 and I1 diamonds for comparison:

 A typical one carat SI2 diamond will end up costing you around $4,000.
 A typical one carat I1 (with all the other specs being equal), will cost about $3,000.

-So here comes a jeweler who sells IGI certified diamonds.
+So here comes a jeweler who sells diamonds with IGI certificates.